Milk Wood Bach

 |Further details indoors|

-Milk Wood Bach is owned and personally run by Phil Thompson who also own Milk Wood & Wnion Wood Each log cabin, although very similar from the exterior is unique in its interior design.
+Milk Wood Bach is owned and personally managed by Phil Thompson who also own Milk Wood & Wnion Wood.
+Each log cabin, although very similar from the exterior, is unique in its interior design.
 Furnished in boutique style, simple and understated with the emphasis on comfort.
 Your weekend break or holiday should be a home from home experience with great quality beds and beautiful surroundings.
-Each lodge has its own garden, the owners live close by on this exclusive small unique complex of private residential log cabin homes
+The lodges have been equipped to a level that Philip himself expects for himself, in creature comforts while being away from home.
+He also lives close by and the cleaners and care taker live on site, so there is always local knowledge and any help required close at hand.
+Each lodge also has its own woodland garden.

-Bedrooms are equipped with clock/radios and hairdryers The large Hot tub is available all year round , bring your own towels for tub use or you can hire extra towels at a small charge.
+The large Hot tub is available all year round - (Please bring your own towels for Hot Tub use).

 |Further details outdoors|

-Decking area enclosed with table and bench seats at end of garden above stream.
+Decking area overlooking running stream, enclosed with table and bench seats (easy access), at rear of garden.

-Charcoal BBQ Lotus Xl BBQ ( supply own charcoal).
+Charcoal BBQ Lotus XL BBQ - (Please supply own charcoal).

-Bryniau is down a private road and the site has no through traffic or foot paths and is relatively secure, but it is you responsibility to secure any personal items left outside such as bike with security chains these can be stored out of site, but please note bike are sticky not allowed in the lodge.
+Bryniau is down a private road and the site has no through traffic or foot paths and is relatively secure, but it is your responsibility to secure any personal items left outside, such as bike with security chains.
+These can be stored out of site, but please note bikes are strictly not allowed in the lodge.

 The North Wales region